Andcircle/Term1_Proj4-Advanced-Lane/writeup.md

 #### 1. Distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, the following images are original test image and undistorted one accordingly:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 2. Perform a perspective transform in pipeline.

 The code for my perspective transform includes a function called `unwarp()`, which is in the file `unwarp.py` The `unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 The `src` and destination `dst` is chosen mannually using the pic straight_line1.png